Withdrawing your super: What’s involved?

 false

-Your preservation age is the age at which you can access your super under normal circumstances..
+One of these is your preservation age that is the age at which you can access your super under normal circumstances.
 As of 1 July 2024, the preservation age is 60.

-Keep in mind that you can generally withdraw your super when you meet the preservation age and retire from the workforce.
+Generally, you can withdraw your super when you meet the preservation age and permanently retire from the workforce.

-• Attaining age 65 – You can access your super if you attain age 65.
+• Reaching age 65 – You can access your super if you reach age 65, whether you are working or not

-• Transition to retirement (TTR) - Some people choose to access their super early through a transition to retirement strategy.
-If you have reached preservation age, this allows you to access a portion of your super while continuing to work.
-It's important to seek financial advice to determine if this strategy is right for you.
+• Reaching preservation age and starting a transition to retirement (TTR) - Some people choose to access their super early through a transition to retirement strategy.
+If you have reached preservation age (65), this allows you to access a portion of your super while continuing to work.
+It's important to seek financial advice to determine if this strategy is right for you

 • Terminal illness - If you are diagnosed with a terminal illness, you can apply to withdraw your super.
 In this situation, two medical professionals need to certify that your illness is likely to result in your passing in the next 24 months.